Estimated reading time: 9 minutes

 As most CVs are now sent electronically, use fonts that are monitor-friendly.
 Use sans-serif fonts like Verdana, Arial, Tahoma, and others.
 Serif fonts like Times New Roman are hard to read on computer screens.

 As much as possible, have all information in just two pages.
-22% of surveyed employers say that they reject applications because the CV is more than two pages.
-To maximize space, set your margin to about 1.27 cm, the font size in the body at 10 points, the sub-headers like Educational Background, Job Experience, etc., to 14 points, and your name at 18 points.
+22% of surveyed employers say they reject applications because the CV is more than two pages.
+To maximise space, set your margin to about 1.27 cm, the font size in the body at 10 points, the sub-headers like Educational Background, Job Experience, etc., to 14 points, and your name at 18 points.

 If you are going to send a printed copy of your CV, avoid using decorative paper.
 This causes 20% of applications to be rejected.

-3. Information-packed, but Concise
+3. Information-packed but Concise

 When it comes to information, include only what is relevant to the position you are applying for.
 If they do not create a positive impact, you don’t need to run down all your experiences, achievements, and roles.
 However, if you believe that certain information must be included to make you stand above the rest, then place it in a separate sub-header with a brief explanation of why you had it and how it is relevant to your application.